Germanic dragon: Later corpus

 In the later, 14th century, Icelandic sagas: Ketils saga hœngs, and Konráðs saga keisarasonar, ormar and drekar are portrayed as distinct beings, with winged dragons sometimes specified as flugdreki, "flying dragon" (lit. 'fly-dragon'), however, in contrast, the term flugormr, "flyging serpent", is also recorded.
 The Icelandic written corpus still describe dragons as very serpentine-like, however.
 Their tail, for example, is often called a sporðr, a word for "fish tail, serpent tail and thereof" (a tail for swimming).
 The 13th century saga, Bjarnar saga Hítdœlakappa, writes the following:

 The later, 14th century saga, Ketils saga hœngs, specifically refers to sporðr as the tail of a serpent, and also describes the dragon as having a "coil" (lykkja) like a serpent, but "wings like a dragon":

 The evolution of wingless and legless worms and lindworms to flying, four-legged romanesque dragons in Germanic folklore and literature is most likely due to influence from continental Europe that was facilitated by Christianisation and the increased availability of translated romances.
 It has thus been proposed that the description in Völuspá of Níðhöggr with feathers and flying after Ragnarök is a late addition and potentially a result of the integration of pagan and Christian imagery.

-Old Icelandic flugdreki was later literarily borrowed into Old Swedish as flughdraki and floghdraki, which then became a term for a Swedish type of wingless, limbless, flying dragon – Flogdrake – said to soar across the skies as a fiery or golden stripe that stretches across the sky (compare the Swedish lindworm, which lacks both limbs and wings, also the analog Slavic fiery serpents).
+Old Icelandic flugdreki was later literarily borrowed into Old Swedish as flughdraki and floghdraki, which then became a term for a Swedish type of wingless, limbless, flying dragon – Flogdrake – said to soar across the skies as a fiery or golden stripe that stretches across the sky (compare the Swedish lindworm, which lacks both limbs and wings, also the analog European firedrakes).
 Old Swedish floghdraki was also, as a partial calque, borrowed into Finnish, as louhikäärme, "louhi-serpent", which later folk-etymologically morphed into lohikäärme ("salmon serpent"), Finnish for dragon.

 Technical terminology

 To address the difficulties with categorising Germanic dragons, the term drakorm (Swedish for "dragon serpent") has been proposed, referring to beings described as either a dragon or worm.
-Irish historian A. Walsh used the term "worm-dragon" already in 1922 to describe the runic dragon like ornament found side by side with the Celtic interlaced patterns on the Cross of Cong from 1123.
+Irish historian A. Walsh (Note: "The author of Scandinavian relations with Ireland during the Viking period (Dublin, 1922) is not known for any other works.
+The catalogue of the British Library has two catalog records for this book and one of them lists the name as Annie.
+However, a review in The Geographical Journal, Vol. 62, No. 4 (Oct., 1923), as found in JSTOR, talks about Mr. Walsh." – .) used the term "worm-dragon" already in 1922 to describe the runic dragon like ornament found side by side with the Celtic interlaced patterns on the Cross of Cong from 1123.